sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/sakura-blossom.md

 ## Falling Petals

-[SP: 15][CD: 12s] Sprints forward for a short distance to deal 400.0% ATK of Physical DMG to enemies hit along the way, stunning those with a Sakura Brand for 3.5s.Gyakushinn Miko equip bonus: Enemies hit will be marked with a Sakura Brand.
+[SP 소모: 15][재사용 대기 시간: 12초] Sprints forward for a short distance to deal 400.0% ATK of Physical DMG to enemies hit along the way, stunning those with a Sakura Brand for 3.5s.Gyakushinn Miko equip bonus: Enemies hit will be marked with a Sakura Brand.

 ## Round Dance